KUMteamIM/lmu-med-styles/README.md

 4. Profit

+5. Note bug in use with Ruby on Rails.
+If using check boxes, `form.label` must be after `form.check_box`

 ### Available classes for styling

 The minute you include the stylesheet in your project, these elements are automatically styled in accordance with the LMU Klinikum CI: